Burn Hall School: Affiliations

 Registered as a charitable society, it is affiliated with Jammu and Kashmir State Board of School Education (JKBOSE) and recognized by the Education Department of the Government of Jammu and Kashmir.
 It follows the directions from the Directorate of School Education, Srinagar.

 Public empowerment liability

 The school's lease agreement on government land requires the school to hold places to admit students from the low economic sector of society.

 Curriculum

 Burn Hall School follows curriculum of the JKBOSE, and as an English medium school, it places special emphasis on usage of English language in student-teacher and student-student interaction.
 Extra-curricular cultural and literary activities, as well as environment and science activities, provide experiential learning opportunities.

+The BHS Students' Council

+In 2022, the school, under the leadership of the Principal, Rev. Fr.
+Stalin Raja & the then Vice-Principal, Rev. Sr. Maria Suzzette AC, appointed the 1st Students' Council, headed by the Head Boy & his Deputy.

+In 2023, the 2nd Students' Council was appointed.

+Subsequently, the 3rd Students' Council was appointed on 9 May 2024.
+In an effort to encourage students' leadership qualities, the school increased the council's total capacity from 15 to 37.

+The school is expected to appoint the 4th Students' Council in the next academic session in 2025.

+The BHS Editorial Board

+The school operates a 'Student run" editorial team for the management and publishing of its Yearbook "The Burn Hall Blaze" and the monthly newsletter "The Burn Hall Flame."